o2346/pde/README.md

 * Because I wanted my development environment disposable.
 * Every machines may crash unexpectedly.
 And no time to play with such crap.
-  * Totally new one should be brought immediately, reconstructed by Extremely Easy way.
+  * Totally new one should be brought immediately by extremely easy way
-  * no instance dependency
+  * No instance dependency
 * Nowadays virtualization and auto-deployment tool things are modern technology
   * They do not has to be only for server machines though.
 * When my own PC comes with UNIX-like system, why not to do it